 BCWK is a Houston-based organization that puts an emphasis on climate resilience and environmental justice for the lower Galveston Bay watershed, a 10-county region encompassing the greater Houston metro area.
 BCWK is also a proud member of the global Waterkeeper Alliance.
 The Clean Water program focuses on the prevention and mitigation of pollution from industry and sanitary sewer overflows, which disproportionately affects people of color and the poor.
 The Protecting Wetlands program works to prevent the overdevelopment of 120,000 acres of wetlands in the watershed that play a critical role in the region’s natural protection from flooding and climate disasters.
 Many of these wetlands also provide spawning grounds for fish and vital habitats for wildlife.
 The Just Climate Transitions program recognizes and calls out inequities in the watershed arising from historic injustices and disinvestments, amplifying the voices of frontline communities working for a healthier and safer environment.

 Ayanna Jolivet McCloud

 Flooding, Hurricanes/Tropical Storms

 Fighting Development/Destruction of Wildlife/Extinction of Species, Groundwater Contamination, PFAS/PFOS, Sewage/Sewage Treatment

-Art Activism, Community Organizing, Direct Relief and Aid, Legal/permit challenges to development, contamination, pollution, etc, Nature-Based Solutions, Risk mapping and/or monitoring e.g. flooding/contaminants etc
+Art Activism, Community Organizing and Education, Direct Relief and Aid, Legal/permit challenges to development, contamination, pollution, etc, Nature-Based Solutions, Risk mapping and/or monitoring e.g. flooding/contaminants etc

 501c3 Tax Deductible